mukherjeerajdeep/1_docker-building-running-first-app/README.md

     1. The mongo is connected as `docker run -d --net=isolated_network --name mongodb mongo`
     2. The app is connected as `docker run -d --net=isolated_network --name nodeapp -p 3000:3000 -v $(pwd)/logs:/var/www/logs danwahlin/nodeapp` remember for windows it will be `{PWD}`.
 Check out the the `--net=isolated_network` which says the network name and also the `--name <container-name>` is important because the /config file mentioned the name and we need to use the same name otherwise the app will never able to connect the database.

-15. To connect the container shell we can use `docker exec --it <container-name> sh` the use of sh/bash/powershell depends on the type of container.
+15. To connect the container shell we can use `docker exec -it <container-name> sh` the use of sh/bash/powershell depends on the type of container.
 Instructor here used the seeder script to populate the db through the app `docker exec nodeapp node dbSeeder.js`.
 Once this is setup we can see the tables inside the app.

 16. This is the same way we build the `docker-compose` file which conforms the YAML format and there are certain rules for that.